microsoft/healthfutures-evagg/README.md

 verify that the pipeline and dependencies are configured correctly.

-You can optionally add or override any leaf value within an app spec dictionary or sub-dictionary using the `-o` argument followed by one or more dictionary key:value specifications separated by a space:
+You can optionally add or override any leaf value within an app spec dictionary or sub-dictionary using the `-o` argument followed by one or more dictionary key:value specifications separated by spaces:

 ```bash
 run_query_sync lib/config/table_config.yaml -o writer.outputpath:.out/override.tsv log.level:DEBUG